 The World Peace Award, an earlier edition of the World Choir Peace Prize, was granted 2006 in Stuttgart.
 The Committee of the World Choir Games, consisting of renowned international choral experts, nominated the choir conductor Gotthilf Fischer for the first World Peace Award of the World Choir Games.

 For decades Gotthilf Fischer has been engaged in choral music with his Fischer Choirs on the "Road to Peace" in TV, radio and concerts, bringing people together and overcoming borders by the means of music.
 Gotthilf Fischer has already been appointed as an Ambassador of the World Choir Games in 2000.

 This award is given to a city which features a vibrant choral life and a big number of choirs performing on an international level.
 Furthermore the city is supposed to support choral activities for children and youths above the ordinary, and have a pedagogical concept regarding the advancement of choral music.
 In addition the city is supposed to prove international contacts which mirrors in the willingness to organize international events.
-The award has been given to the cities of Guangzhou (China) and Graz (Austria) so far.
+The award has been given to the cities of Guangzhou (China), Graz (Austria) and Riga (Latvia) so far.